python/cpython/Doc/library/zipfile.rst

    the new entry.
 Similarly, *compresslevel* will override the constructor if given.
    The archive must be open with mode ``'w'``, ``'x'`` or ``'a'``.
-   The *strict_timestamps* keyword argument, when set to ``False``, allows to zip files older than 1980-01-01 at the cost of setting the timestamp to 1980-01-01.
+   The *strict_timestamps* argument, when set to ``False``, allows to zip files older than 1980-01-01 at the cost of setting the timestamp to 1980-01-01.
-   Same behavior occures with files older than 2107-12-31.
+   Similar behavior occurs with files newer than 2107-12-31, the timestamp is also set to the limit.

    .. note::